 Stone, a 1998 graduate of Concordia (Minn.)
 College, captained the Concordia men’s soccer team in 1997.
 He earned Honorable Mention All-MIAC honors in 1997 and helped lead Concordia to MIAC Championships in 1995 and 1996.
 In 1996, Stone and the Cobbers reached the round of 16 at the NCAA Division III national tournament.

-Additionally, Stone holds an Premier Diploma from the National Soccer Coaches Association of America, a National “B” License and a national youth license from United States Soccer Federation.
+Additionally, Stone holds a Premier Diploma from the National Soccer Coaches Association of America, a National “B” License, and a national youth license from the United States Soccer Federation.
 Stone also holds a Level I goalkeeper diploma from the NSCAA, that instructs coaches on the nuances of training the goalkeeper position.

-Stone has also invested in the development of the youth soccer program in Bemidji, coaching for the past seven years and serving as one of the program's Directors of Coaching.
+Stone has also invested in the development of the youth soccer program in Bemidji, coaching for the past eight years and serving as one of the program's Directors of Coaching.

 The St. Paul, Minn., native resides in Bemidji with his wife Heather.
 They have two daughters, Alyse and Miah, and one son Isaac.